BlogAre Your Varicose Veins a Sign of Chronic Venous Insufficiency?

 If you have varicose veins or you suspect you might have chronic venous insufficiency, you should see a doctor right away for a diagnosis.
 If you are at risk, a doctor can help you intervene early and prevent CVI from developing.
 Or, if you have CVI, they can determine what course of treatment is right for you.

-If you think you might have one or both of these conditions, don’t hesitate to make an appointment with Oregon’s Inovia Vein.
+If you think you might have one or both of these conditions, don’t hesitate to make an appointment with Georgia’s VEINatlanta.
 Our specialists can help you manage and treat varicose veins, chronic venous insufficiency, and other related conditions.
-Learn how Inovia Vein can help you start healing and come see us at one of our locations in NW Portland, Bend, Tigard, and Happy Valley.
+Learn how VEINatlanta can help you start healing and come see us at one of our locations in Sandy Springs, Gwinnett or Camp Creek.